anquanscan/sec-tools/README.md

 [Goblyn](https://github.com/loseys/Goblyn): Goblyn is a Python tool focused to enumeration and capture of website files metadata.
 [cloud-discovery](https://github.com/twistlock/cloud-discovery):  Cloud Discovery provides a point in time enumeration of all the cloud native platform services
 [Windows-exploits](https://github.com/lyshark/Windows-exploits): 🎯  Windows 平台提权漏洞大合集，长期收集各种提权漏洞利用工具。        A large collection of rights raising vulnerabilities on the windows platform, which collects various rights raising vulnerability utilization tools for a long time.
 [Packet-Sniffing-and-Spoofing](https://github.com/adamalston/Packet-Sniffing-and-Spoofing): Packet sniffing and spoofing 🗃️
+[web-hacking-toolkit](https://github.com/hueristiq/web-hacking-toolkit): A web hacking toolkit (docker image).